Welcome to Chet Valley Vineyard

 Chet Valley Vineyard’s Exclusive Wine Subscription

-The Wine Guild, the successor to Chet Valley Vineyard’s highly successful wine club, is a project close to the hearts of vineyard owners, John and Bridget.
-Designed with our most involved customers in mind, this exclusive membership offers the opportunity to get closer to Chet Valley Vineyard than ever before.
-As a member, you’ll be invited to experience the English vineyard’s permaculture first hand, meaning you’ll learn more than ever about vine growing and winemaking.
+Chet Valley Vineyard’s highly successful wine club, is a project close to the hearts of vineyard owners, John and Bridget.
+Designed with our most involved customers in mind, this exclusive membership offers the opportunity to get closer to Chet Valley Vineyard.
+As a member, you’ll be invited to experience the English vineyard’s permaculture first hand, meaning you’ll learn more about vine growing and winemaking.

-For many, the highlight of the Guild is our ever-expanding, award-winning range of fine English wines, delivered in mixed cases of three, four times per year.
-However, Guild members also have the opportunity to further explore the winemaking process, with access to an annual Guild tour and wine tasting sessions.
+For many, the highlight of the wine club is our ever-expanding, award-winning range of fine English wines, delivered in mixed cases of three wines, four times per year.
+However, members also have the opportunity to further explore the winemaking process, with access to annual tour and wine tasting sessions.
 Memberships include invites to key winemaking events, places at an exclusive member’s harvest supper, and a 10% discount on all Chet Valley Vineyard wines and events.

 English Vineyard FAQ’s